My story

 4. Use ongoing

-Many companies use the burnout assessment ongoing within their management structure quarterly and as part of their annual three-sixty review process.
+Many companies use the burnout assessment on a quarterly basis within their management structure and as part of their annual three-sixty review process.

 5. Collect and analyze data